Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Introduction

-\item We can obtain a Hermitian-Einstein-Weyl structure on $S^{3} \times S^{1} = \mathscr{O}(-1)^{\times}/\mathbb{Z}$ from a suitable principal $T_{\mathbb{C}}^{1}$-connection whose the curvature descends to a K\"{a}hler-Einstein metric on $\mathbb{C}{\rm{P}}^{1}$. \end{itemize} Motivated by the previous question and the aforementioned facts, the aim of this work is to study principal elliptic bundles over complex flag manifolds from the perspective of the representation theory which controls their complex and algebraic geometry.
-Our main goal is providing a complete description of Vaisman structures on principal elliptic bundles over complex flag manifolds and investigate the applications for such a description in the study of compact homogeneous l.c.K. manifolds.

-As pointed out in \cite{Moroianu}, by combining \cite{VaismanII} with \cite{Strucvaisman} one easily proves that compact homogeneous Vaisman manifolds are mapping tori over the circle with fiber being a compact homogeneous Sasakian manifold, and these ones are total spaces of Boothby-Wang fibrations over compact homogeneous K\"{a}hler manifolds \cite{BW}.
-These ideas generalize, in some suitable sense, the example described above involving the Hopf surface and the Hopf fibration.
-Further, by considering the (strong) regularity of the underlying canonical foliation in the homogeneous setting (see for instance \cite{VaismanII}, \cite{Chen}), it can be shown that compact homogeneous Vaisman manifolds can be realized as principal elliptic bundles over compact homogeneous K\"{a}hler manifolds.
-Thus, by following a recent result provided in \cite{Gauduchon1}, which states that any compact homogeneous l.c.K. manifold is Vaisman, from our description of Vaisman structures on elliptic bundles over complex flag manifolds, we provided a complete classification, up to scale, of homogeneous l.c.K. metrics and homogeneous Hermitian-Einstein-Weyl metrics on compact homogeneous Hermitian manifolds.
-The key point in our approach, in the last setting mentioned, is to use elements of representation theory of simple Lie algebras in order to achieve an explicit description for the Gauduchon gauge \cite{Gauduchon} on compact homogeneous l.c.K. manifolds.
+In the homogeneous setting, combining \cite{Vaisman} with \cite{VaismanII} one can prove that compact homogeneous Vaisman manifolds are defined by flat principal circle bundles over compact homogeneous Sasakian manifolds, and these ones are total spaces of Boothby-Wang fibrations over compact homogeneous K\"{a}hler manifolds \cite{BW}.
+In this last case, by considering the (strong) regularity of the underlying canonical foliation (see for instance \cite{VaismanII}, \cite{Chen}), it can be shown that compact homogeneous Vaisman manifolds can be realized as principal elliptic bundles over compact homogeneous K\"{a}hler manifolds.
+In this paper, by following a recent result provided in \cite{Gauduchon1}, which states that any compact homogeneous l.c.K. manifold is Vaisman (i.e. a principal elliptic bundle over a complex flag manifold), our main goal is providing a complete description of Vaisman structures on compact homogeneous l.c.K. manifolds by employing elements of representation theory of complex simple Lie algebras.

-Also, we present a complete characterization for K\"{a}hler covering of compact homogeneous l.c.K. manifolds as regular locus of Stein spaces (with isolated singularities) defined by the complex analytification of \textit{HV-varieties} cf. \cite{Vinberg}, a.k.a. \textit{Kostant cone} \cite{WallachI}.
-This last characterization of K\"{a}hler covering allows us to describe the Kodaira-type emebedding of compact homogeneous l.c.K. manifolds provided in \cite{Vaismanimmersion} purely in terms of elements of representation theory of semisimple complex algebraic groups.